FrancisVila/MFT_convert/content/en/docs/TransferCFT/troubleshoot_intro/Messages_and_error_codes_Start_here/_index.md

     "title": "Transfer CFT messages  and error codes", "linkTitle": "Messages and error codes",
     "weight": "250"
-}This section lists the different types of messages that <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span> generates, and corrective actions when applicable.
+}This section lists the different types of messages that {{< TransferCFT/componentlongname  >}} generates, and corrective actions when applicable.
 It begins with this section, which describes message formats, severity, and additional conventions used in this documentation.

 ## Message format

 ### Format in the documentation

-<span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> messages provide information on the status of the <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span>.
+{{< TransferCFT/componentshortname  >}} messages provide information on the status of the {{< TransferCFT/componentshortname  >}}.
 Messages have the general format and supporting information:

 <table>
    <thead>
       <tr>
 <th class="HeadE-Column1-Header1"><p>The message severity is displayed</p>         </th>
-<th class="HeadD-Column1-Header1"><p>CFTxxx: the actual message that is displayed on <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span></p>         </th>
+<th class="HeadD-Column1-Header1"><p>CFTxxx: the actual message that is displayed on {{< TransferCFT/componentshortname  >}}</p>         </th>
       </tr>
    </thead>
    <tbody>